Learn more about Portsmouth’s distinctive Learning Well approach for transformational learning

 As part of our Learning Well model, we promote the 5 Ways to Wellbeing with a Portsmouth twist – linking the evidence-based 5 ways with the 5 values in our Student Charter.

 The Student Wellbeing Service has a popular course, workshop and events programme where you can learn more about the evidence-based Compassionate Mind and 5 Ways to Wellbeing models and build your wellbeing skills.

 When you register for support with the Student Wellbeing Service we will work out a personalised support pathway built on the Learning Well framework, with a focus on strengthening both your wellbeing skills and your support network.

 Learning Well is about growing the ‘compassionate mindset’ supporting the positive learning mindsets which will help you to successfully meet and overcome the challenges inherent in studying for a degree.

-Find out more about positive learning mindsets and get inspiration by hearing from our student Welcome Ambassadors about how they have met and overcome challenges in their learning and student experience, and found their belonging in our inclusive student community.
+Find out more about positive learning mindsets and get inspiration by hearing from our students about how they have met and overcome challenges in their learning and student experience, and found their belonging at uni.